 Whilst it may be tempting to skip the planning phases and get straight to producing digital marketing content, moving forward without setting measurable and achievable digital marketing goals will leave you rudderless directionless more often than not.

 Without clear goals, it is extremely easy to fall into the trap of carrying out digital marketing activities that achieve 'vanity metrics', but deliver very little in terms of achieving your wider business objectives.

-This is particularly common issue we see when businesses don't set goals for their social media marketing campaigns.
+This is a particularly common issue we see when businesses don't set goals for their social media marketing campaigns.
 For example, spending loads of hours producing visually great content that gets loads of likes and engagements, but becoming deflated when it doesn't translate into increased traffic.
-If a clear goal of increasing web traffic was outlined in the beginning, you would know to create content that encourages people to visit landing pages on your website, or sign up to your website's newsletter.
+If a clear goal of increasing web traffic as outlined in the beginning, you would know to create content that encourages people to visit landing pages on your website or sign up for your website's newsletter.